Computing all maps into a sphere: Abstract

 \section{Abstract}

+Given topological spaces $X,Y$, a fundamental problem of algebraic topology is understanding the structure of all continuous maps $X\to Y$.
+We consider a computational version, where $X,Y$ are given as finite simplicial complexes, and the goal is to compute $[X,Y]$, i.e., all homotopy classes of such maps.

-We present an algorithm for computing $[X,Y]$, i.e., all homotopy classes of continuous maps $X\to Y$, where $X,Y$ are topological spaces given as finite simplicial complexes, $Y$ is $(d-1)$-connected for some $d\ge 2$ (for example, $Y$ can be the $d$-dimensional sphere $S^d$), and $\dim X\le 2d-2$.
-These conditions on $X,Y$ guarantee that $[X,Y]$ has a natural structure of a finitely generated Abelian group, and the algorithm finds generators and relations for it.
-We combine several tools and ideas from homotopy theory (such as \emph{Postnikov systems, simplicial sets, and obstruction theory}) with algorithmic tools from effective algebraic topology (\emph{objects with effective homology}).
+We solve this problem in the \emph{stable range}, where for some $d\ge 2$, we have $\dim X\le 2d-2$ and $Y$ is \emph{$(d-1)$-connected}; in particular, $Y$ can be the $d$-dimensional sphere $S^d$.
+The algorithm combines classical tools and ideas from homotopy theory ( \emph{obstruction theory}, \emph{Postnikov systems}, and \emph{simplicial sets}) with algorithmic tools from effective algebraic topology (\emph{locally effective simplicial sets} and \emph{objects with effective homology}).

-We hope that a further extension of the methods developed here will yield an algorithm for computing, in some cases of interest, the \emph{$\Z_2$-index}, which is a quantity playing a prominent role in Borsuk--Ulam style applications of topology in combinatorics and geometry, e.g., in topological lower bounds for the chromatic number of a graph.
-In a certain range of dimensions, deciding the embeddability of a simplicial complex into $\R^d$ also amounts to a {$\Z_2$-index} computation.
-This is the main motivation of our work.

-We believe that investigating the computational complexity of questions in homotopy theory and similar areas presents a fascinating research area, and we hope that our work may help bridge the cultural gap between algebraic topology and theoretical computer science.